-Modern systems that rely on Machine Learning (ML) for predictive modelling, may suffer from the cold-start problem: supervised models work well but, initially, there are no labels, which are costly or slow to obtain.
-This problem is even worse in imbalanced data scenarios, where labels of the positive class take longer to accumulate.
-We propose an Active Learning (AL) system for datasets with orders of magnitude of class imbalance, in a cold start streaming scenario.
-We present a computationally efficient Outlier-based Discriminative AL approach (ODAL) and design a novel 3-stage sequence of AL labeling policies where ODAL is used as warm-up.
+Labeled data is essential in modern systems that rely on Machine Learning (ML) for predictive modelling.
+Such systems may suffer from the cold-start problem: supervised models work well but, initially, there are no labels, which are costly or slow to obtain.
+This problem is even worse in imbalanced data scenarios.
+Online financial fraud detection is an example where labeling is: i) expensive, or ii) it suffers from long delays, if relying on victims filing complaints.
+The latter may not be viable if a model has to be in place immediately, so an option is to ask analysts to label events while minimizing the number of annotations to control costs.
+We propose an Active Learning (AL) annotation system for datasets with orders of magnitude of class imbalance, in a cold start streaming scenario.
+We present a computationally efficient Outlier-based Discriminative AL approach (ODAL) and design a novel 3-stage sequence of AL labeling policies where it is used as warm-up.
 Then, we perform empirical studies in four real world datasets, with various magnitudes of class imbalance.
-The results show that our method can more quickly reach a high performance model than standard AL policies without ODAL warm-up.
-Its observed gains over random sampling can reach 80% and be competitive with policies with an unlimited annotation budget or additional historical data (using just 2% to 10% of the labels).
+The results show that our method can more quickly reach a high performance model than standard AL policies.
+Its observed gains over random sampling can reach 80% and be competitive with policies with an unlimited annotation budget or additional historical data (with 1/10 to 1/50 of the labels).